sheriffderek/fairbanks-wordpress-theme/README.md

 * code up

 This way - the client can use the stage to fill out the data while you work. (but you'll have to set things up however you want them to be.)

+## Other notes

+for the slider - we used flickity.
+Those other slider plugins can be removed